ominiverdi/osgeo_wiki_bot/README.md

-# OSGeo Wiki Bot
+# OSGeo Wiki Database

-A Matrix chat bot that answers questions about OSGeo wiki content using PostgreSQL full-text search and LLM-powered responses.
+A PostgreSQL database for OSGeo wiki content with full-text search capabilities, entity extraction, and content analysis tools.

 ## Project Overview

-This bot crawls the OSGeo wiki, processes content into searchable chunks, and enables natural language queries through a Matrix chat interface.
-It provides concise, contextual answers to questions about OSGeo projects, events, governance, and community activities.
+This project crawls the OSGeo wiki, processes content into searchable chunks, and stores it in a PostgreSQL database optimized for full-text search.
+It provides the data layer that can be integrated with external clients (chatbots, search interfaces, etc.).

 ## Architecture